Federal judge issues temporary injunction against USPS operational changes amid concerns about mail slowdowns

 “I’d like to emphasize there has been no changes of any policies in regard to election mail for the 2020 election,” DeJoy told a Senate panel, adding later that the agency would deploy “processes and procedures to advance the election mail, in some cases ahead of first-class mail.”

-Last month, the U.S. Postal Service sent detailed letters to 46 states and D.C. warning that it could guarantee all ballots cast by mail for the November election will arrive in time to be counted
+Last month, the Postal Service sent detailed letters to 46 states and D.C. warning that it could guarantee all ballots cast by mail for the November election will arrive in time to be counted.

 The USPS lawyer told the court Thursday that the agency’s warning was not unusual and that a similar warning was issued before the 2016 general election.